 Payroll deduction is among the best fixes for struggling savers.
 With this approach, you have money automatically taken from your paycheck and transferred to a savings account or retirement account.
 Your employer may even allow you to directly deposit paychecks into multiple accounts.

 Also, send any additional income from raises, bonuses, cash awards or other windfalls straight to savings.
 If your air conditioner breaks down or it’s time to take that cruise, you’ll have a nice sum of money waiting for you in the bank.

 Some banks, including Bank of America, have programs that automatically round up debit-card purchases, and then transfer the extra amount into your savings account.

 For example, say your tall vanilla latte costs $3.50.
 Under this system, your bill would be rounded up to $4, with the extra 50 cents deposited into your savings account.

-You get a treat now and “keep the change” to save toward another treat later.
-That act alone daily would build the extra 50 cents to a painless $182.50 over the course of one year.
+Just 50 cents a day would build to a painless $182.50 over the course of one year.

 3. Save your change